-Chances are, if you grew up on a farm, it has meaning for you and you’d hate to see it broken apart and sold piece by piece.
+Chances are, if you grew up on a farm, it holds special meaning for you, and you’d hate to see it sold off piece by piece.
 And yet, this is exactly the fate of many of today’s family farms.

-Sometimes, starting the conversation is the hardest part.
-Understanding generational, situational and personal differences among everyone in the family is critical.
-As you prepare to bring up the idea, consider your timing.
-Avoid family gatherings like birthdays or holidays where your conversation could take people by surprise.
-Instead, think about setting up a family “shareholder’s meeting” where everyone can come to the table prepared to talk about business continuation.
+Be mindful about when is the best time to have the conversation.
+Avoid family gatherings like birthdays or holidays where your discussion could take people by surprise.
+Instead, think about setting up a family “shareholder’s meeting” where everyone can come prepared to talk about business continuation.

-As the family comes together to begin the business continuation discussion, your local Farm Bureau agent can be an excellent resource for leading the conversation.
-As a neutral third party, your agent can take a sensitive approach to asking questions about retirement, estate preservation, and ultimately the sale of the business, without personal bias.
+As the family gathers to begin the business continuation discussion, your local Farm Bureau agent can be an excellent resource to add to your continuity planning team.
+As a neutral third party, your agent can take a sensitive approach to asking questions about retirement and estate preservation, without personal bias.

-Above all, don't get frustrated if an initial conversation doesn’t resolve everything.
-Oftentimes, a complete business continuation plan can take six months to a year to finish.
+Above all, don't get frustrated if an initial conversation with the family doesn’t resolve everything.
+Oftentimes, a complete farm succession plan can take six months to a year to finish.

-It’s often said that more than two-thirds of family businesses don’t survive the jump from the first generation to the second, and only ten percent make it to the third generation.
-Make a plan to begin the conversation today.
+More than two-thirds of family businesses don’t survive the jump from the first generation to the second, and only 10 percent make it to the third generation.
+Begin the conversation today.
 Your local Farm Bureau agent can help.